 Like Walpurgisnacht, we will light up the Wickerman to purge the past that weighs us down.
 The coldness and stagnant energy of Winter, the sorrows of a year immersed in doubt and fear, the anger we felt at the injustice of the world around us… all will be burned to ash.
 We will use this sacred fire to light the campfires of Gryphon’s Nest just as our ancestors kindled village fires in Ireland.
 We will transmute that flame to kindle a fire that welcomes those around us, that draws us near, and allows us to connect to one another in a warm orb of light.

 Elements of our Beltane ritual on Saturday night are pieced together from traditions around the world.
-We will use the waning light of the full moon to banish malice from the past year in our hearts and minds, and to establish energetic connections with one another to work magick.
-The morning after, couples that went a’maying will emerge from the tree line with collected flowers, seed pods, and branches to decorate our sacred spaces.
+The morning after ritual, couples that went a’maying will emerge from the tree line with collected flowers, seed pods, and branches to decorate our sacred spaces.
 In the Louisiana swamps, we descendants and inheritors of Cajun culture embrace and honor the spiritual traditions that course through the world.

 We wish to grow our Beltane event with the same fervor that has made the Beltane Fire Festival of Edinburgh, Scotland so popular.
 We want to create more opportunities for community involvement, including incorporating values that reflect our hope for society as a whole.
 We wish it to become a flow art and burn "mecca" that will be known as "The Burning Man of the South."
 And we wish to create a celebration that draws people from many faiths who might embrace the spiritual truths that nature and its cycles of life have to teach.